awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

 + To reduce the size of a read replica\.
 With replication filtering, you can exclude the databases and tables that aren't needed on the read replica\.
 + To exclude databases and tables from read replicas for security reasons\.
 + To replicate different databases and tables for specific use cases at different read replicas\.
 For example, you might use specific read replicas for analytics or sharding\.
-+ For a DB instance that has read replicas in different AWS Regions, to replicate different databases or tables in different AWS Regions\.
++ For a DB cluster that has read replicas in different AWS Regions, to replicate different databases or tables in different AWS Regions\.

-**Note**
-You can also use replication filters to specify which databases and tables are replicated with a primary MySQL DB instance that is configured as a replica in an inbound replication topology\.
++ To specify which databases and tables are replicated with an Aurora MySQL DB cluster that is configured as a replica in an inbound replication topology\.
 For more information about this configuration, see [Replication between Aurora and MySQL or between Aurora and another Aurora DB cluster \(binary log replication\)](AuroraMySQL.Replication.MySQL.md)\.

 **Topics**
 + [Setting replication filtering parameters for Aurora MySQL](#AuroraMySQL.Replication.Filters.Configuring)